QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 Accuracy remains the main focus of ABS quality management.
-In the case of environmental accounts it is recognised internationally that an objective accuracy measure - in the sense of proximity to a 'true value' - is near-impossible to measure.
-The AEEA is a complex set of environmental and economic statistics.
-They combine a large number of ABS and non-ABS data sources covering various aspects of the environment and the economy to derive a number of statistical tables, including various headline measures.
+In the case of environmental accounts it is recognised internationally that an objective accuracy measure - in the sense of proximity to a 'true value' - is difficult to quantify.
+The AEEA is a complex set of environmental and economic statistics combining a large number of ABS and non-ABS data sources covering various aspects of the environment and the economy to derive a number of statistical tables, including various headline measures.

 The AEEA compilation process transforms a range of data into sets of environmental accounts.
 A number of integrated measures are produced, including efficiency/productivity measures designed to assess the decoupling of economic growth from various environmental pressures.
 Typically, the production of these integrated measures requires adjustments to underlying data in order to ensure a consistent conceptual basis to the data.
 These adjustments involve the use of various methods, data and assumptions.
 Further information on these is included in the Explanatory Notes of the AEEA.